practicajs/practica/docs/blog/use-case/index.md

 ### 3. A practical workflow that promotes efficiency

 When embarking on a new coding flow, where do you start?
 After digesting the requirements and setting up some initial API routes and high-level component tests, the next logical step might be less obvious.
-Here’s a strategy: begin with a use-case.
+Here's a strategy: begin with a use-case.
 This approach promotes an outside-in workflow that not only streamlines development but also exposes potential risks early on.

 While drafting a new use-case, you essentially map out the various steps of the process.
 Each step is a call to some service or repository functions, sometimes before they even exist.
 Effortlessly and spontaneously, these steps become your TODO list, a live document that tells not only what should be implemented rather also where risky gotchas hide.
 Take, for instance, this straightforward use-case for adding an order: